 4.1 Individuating Modes; (partially) independent pathways vs. physical principles

 To use Woodward’s (2006) reasoning, it is unlikely that different physical processes would share the same source for error: it is unlikely that different types of biomarkers share the same error source.
-Standard accounts of robustness analysis rely on distinct physical principles underpinning the independence of modes of observation.
-For example, in relation to measurement instruments, different physical principles are used for the design of optical microscopes and electron microscopes.
-Specifically: the transmission electron microscope uses a high voltage electron beam to form the image.
-In contrast, light microscopes use techniques involving light, which are based on interference, polarization, phase contrast, direct transmission, and fluorescence.

-However, there are difficulties in specifying what counts as a different physical process (Stegenga 2009, Keyser 2016), and various questions generate uncertainty as to the independence of modes (in relation to biomarkers): Do small adjustments, e.g., in only some of the conditions, constitute changes in physical process?
-For example, what kinds of differences are important between biomarkers: the source, composition, and/or use?
-If only some of these conditions differ in two given biomarkers are the biomarkers relevantly similar?
+Standard accounts of robustness analysis rely on distinct physical principles or distinct physical processes underpinning the independence of modes of observation.
+There are difficulties in specifying what counts as a ‘different physical process’ (Keyser 2016).
+Applied to biomarkers, there are many questions about differences in process: Do small adjustments, e.g., in only some of the conditions, constitute changes in physical process?
+What kinds of differences are important between biomarkers: the source, composition, and/or use?
+If only some of these conditions differ in two given biomarkers, are the biomarkers relevantly similar?

-Keyser (2016) specifies that physical principles are not sufficient in differentiating modes, rather, what matters is how the physical principles are used (Keyser 2016).
-Keyser (2016) presents a useful heuristic for differentiating physical modes: the manipulation indicator.
+Keyser (2016) presents a heuristic-based account for differentiating physical modes: the manipulation indicator.
 One way to differentiate biomarkers is to look for indicators of physical independence:

 In the presence of the manipulation indicator, one measurement process can manipulate the results of other processes, and independence is compromised.
 For example, suppose that in (robustness analysis applied to the measurement process) you have two modes of gathering information through measurement, M1 and M2.
 To see if M1 and M2 are individuated modes, we can introduce a manipulation to the measurement conditions (e.g., instrumental, preparatory, etc.) behind M1 to see if it produces a change in M2.
 If it does, then there is successful manipulation, and we conclude that M1 and M2 are not independent.
 (2016, 17)

-This measurement indicator (MI) account can be modified to be useful for individuating biomarkers.
-In the case of Keyser’s (2016) measurement individuation account, independence is demonstrated through a manipulation indicator in upstream measurement processes.
+This account can be modified to be useful for individuating biomarkers.
+In the case of Keyser’s (2016) measurement individuation, independence is demonstrated through a manipulation indicator in upstream measurement processes.
 It would not be sufficient to demonstrate independence by altering a downstream determinant just prior to or at the point of measurement output.

-In using biomarkers as individuation indicators we have some difficulties though.
+In using biomarkers as individuation indicators there are some difficulties.
 The first difficulty is that because we are using biology to probe biology, we are dealing with interconnected systems.
 This means that full independence of modes may be out of the question.
-For example, by manipulating two diverse modes, like visual and auditory perception, by central processing system (brain) damage, we see that these modes are still at least partially dependent.
-This is where pragmatic considerations become important: what is required is that modes are independent enough for the diagnostic purpose (for instance in our visual-auditory perception example, whether or not the noise you heard is from a source close by).
+This is where pragmatic considerations become important: modes are independent enough for the diagnostic purpose.
 Our account of the individuation/independence of biomarkers has a pragmatic component.
 However, whether partial or full, independence will also be determined using causal models that characterize a given intervention.
 So, we propose that partial independence is determined by using causal models—that characterize a given intervention, including the variables and values that constitute the model—in addition to pragmatic considerations about the purposes of a given intervention.